‘Miss Bumbum’ Suzy Cortez Flaunts Her Toned Torso In A Skimpy White Bikini

 Miss Bumbum Suzy Cortez took to her Instagram account on Monday afternoon to share yet another racy snap with her loyal fans.
 The model flashed her toned torso as she enjoyed a day outdoors.

 In the sexy pic, Suzy looked drop dead gorgeous as she rocked a skimpy white Louis Vuitton bikini.
-The top included thin spaghetti straps that showed off her her muscular arms and shoulders.
+The top included thin spaghetti straps that showed off her muscular arms and shoulders.
 The garment also gave fans a peek at her sideboob in the process.

 She added a pair of matching thong bikini bottoms that rested high on her curvaceous hips and exposed her world-famous booty.
 Her flat tummy, chiseled abs, and thick thighs were also on full display in the pic.
 She accessorized the style with a pair of white sunglasses on her face.